min2ha/ukwa-site/content/target/64779/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit and customs union: A matter of confidence?

 Reflects on whether Theresa May could turn a Commons vote on the UK staying in a customs union with the EU into a vote of confidence in her.